DangNhutNguyen/TIC-TAC-TOE-COMMAND/README.md

-#TIC TAC TOE
+# TIC TAC TOE
-Run in CMD:
+Run in CMD: to cd TIC TAC TOE, then run the main.py
 ![image](https://github.com/user-attachments/assets/2aa616cc-2ce6-4d87-a630-670acbb765a6)